MisterMur/nyc-web-010719/50-react-router/README.md

 - [ ] Create dynamic routes and use `params`
 - [ ] Make the distinction between `state` being one _Single Source of Truth_ and `react-router` being another _Single Source of Truth_

+SPA => give it its own routes
+these routes have 0 relation to the backend

 ## Outline

 - Static vs Dynamic Routing